frederic-perez/AmE-dictionary/data/dictionary.md

 __backache__ _n_ :dart:
 __backbencher__ _n_ :three::hammer: _A Tory backbencher._
 __backcountry__ _n_ _Utah ski resorts offering backcountry adventures._
+__backdown__ _n_ /ˈbækˌdaun/ A withdrawal from a previously held position, esp. in the face of superior power or upon further consideration. _Syn_ climb-down, withdrawal
 __backdrop__ _n_ :nine::m: __1__ A painted cloth hung at the back of a stage set.
 Also called backcloth. __2__ The setting, as of a historical event; the background. _These massacres took place against the backdrop of a war._
 __backfill__
 __backhoe__ _n_ :two::hammer: